 Rates are calculated separately for full-time employees, persons working 37.5 hours or more per week, and part-time employees, persons working less than 37.5 hours per week.
 An "NS" indicates the nursing home reported having no staff in that particular category.
-Registered nurses (RNs) are nurses who are licensed and hold a certificate of registration by the State of Wisconsin.
-In 2022, this nursing home had:
+Registered nurses (RNs) are nurses who are licensed and hold a certificate of registration by the State of

-- A turnover rate for full-time RNs of 6%, vs. 53% statewide and 61% across all nursing homes with 50-99 beds. - A turnover rate for part-time RNs of 5%, vs. 61% statewide and 62% across all nursing homes with 50-99 beds.
+- A turnover rate for full-time RNs of 100%, vs. 50% statewide and 57% across all nursing homes with 50-99 beds. - A turnover rate for part-time RNs of 0%, vs. 61% statewide and 62% across all nursing homes with 50-99 beds.